WorldWindLabs/WorldWeather/README.md

 _Demonstrating how the projection can be changed, here to Equirectangular_

 <img width="897" alt="equirectangular" src="https://cloud.githubusercontent.com/assets/19692086/17829788/6092a230-666e-11e6-98cb-96a291e2a858.PNG">

+###2 Globes Mode
+When the globe icon on the top right of the screen is clicked, 2 globes are displayed on the screen.
+Add layers as usual, then navigate to the Selected Layers tab where a globe icon will be displayed next to each layer.
+Clicking on that icon will move layers across globes.

 ###Help
 This tab provides information to the user regarding how to use the site.
 This can be refered to at any point for additional help.